How to Exercise Safely with Limited Mobility: A Senior's Step-by-Step G

 - Continue this pattern for 3-5 minutes

-This technique activates your parasympathetic nervous system, reducing stress while preparing your body for exercise.
+This technique activates your parasympathetic nervous system, reducing stress and preparing your body for exercise.
 As your practice advances, gradually increase your breath count to 3, 4, or 5 seconds.

-Combined with gentle movements, these breathing exercises for someone with limited mobility create a comprehensive warm-up routine that prepares both body and mind for the more targeted exercises to follow.
+These breathing exercises combined with gentle movements create a warm-up routine that prepares your body and mind for the targeted exercises that follow.

-Now that we’re properly warmed up, let’s focus on strengthening major muscle groups through targeted seated exercises.
-These movements require minimal equipment yet provide maximum benefits for building functional strength.
+Now that you're properly warmed up, let's focus on strengthening major muscle groups with seated exercises.
+These movements require minimal equipment but are very effective for building functional strength.

 Seated leg extensions

-Seated leg extensions work your thigh muscles, crucial for everyday movements like standing up from a chair or walking up stairs:
+Seated leg extensions work your thigh muscles, which are important for everyday movements like standing up from a chair or walking up stairs:

 - Sit with feet flat on the floor, legs hip-width apart